-- 1. Sakkāya-diṭṭhi: the belief that there is an entity of self or individuality in the five khandhas. - 2.
-Vicikicchā: doubt of a sceptical nature based on delusion. - 3.
-Sīlabbata-parāmāsa: usually translated as "attachment to rules and rituals."
-But many who practice the way of Buddhism are not satisfied with this and feel that it concerns morality more than rules and rituals. - 4.
-Kāma-rāga: sensuous craving.
-Although this is a correct translation, amongst those who practice the main emphasis is on sexual craving and all that proliferates from it. - 5.
+- Vicikicchā: doubt of a sceptical nature based on delusion.
+This includes doubt that heaven and hell exist, and doubt about kamma and rebirth. - 2.
+Sīlabbata-parāmāsa: inconsistency in keeping the moral precepts.
+It is often translated as "attachment to rules and

+- rituals", but this is incorrect, for the word sīla refers to morality and moral precepts. - 3.
+Sakkāya-diṭṭhi: the belief that the body (kāya) is self. - 4.
+Kāma-rāga: craving for sense desires.
+Although this is a correct translation, amongst those who practise the main emphasis is on sexual craving and all that proliferates from it. - 5.
 Vyāpāda: ill-will, malevolence. - 6.
-Rūpa-rāga: the desire for the exalted states of the rūpa realms. - 7.
-Arūpa-rāga: the desire for the exalted states of the arūpa realms. - 8.
-Māna: conceit. - 9.
-Uddhacca: restlessness. - 10.
-Avijjā: blind unknowing.
+Rūpa-rāga: attachment to or craving for form; the desire for the exalted states of the rūpa realms. - 7.
+Arūpa-rāga: attachment to or craving for non-form; the desire for the exalted states of the arūpa realms. - 8.
+Māna: conceit; the belief that one is better, worse or equal to others - Uddhacca: restlessness.
+This term does not refer to worldly restlessness but to a very subtle kind of wanting to do something. - 10.
+Avijjā: blind unknowing; blinding ignorance; wanting to know but not being able to know in line with the truth.